-Figure 8: Collection of water from the boreholes drilled from the Downie slide drainage gallery.
+Figure 8: Collection of water from the boreholes drilled from the Downie Slide drainage gallery.

-A similar depressurisation programme was used to stabilise the Downie slide on the Columbia River, between the Mica and the Revelstoke Dams.
+A similar depressurisation programme was used to stabilise the Downie Slide on the Columbia River, between the Mica and the Revelstoke Dams.
 The effectiveness of the underground drainage holes drilled from the Downie drainage gallery is illustrated in Figure 8.
-In both the Dutchman's Ridge and Downie cases, the drainage galleries have required routine maintenance but the drainholes have continued flowing and have kept the groundwater levels under control for the past 15 to 20 years.
+In both the Dutchman's Ridge and Downie cases, the drainage galleries have required routine maintenance but the drain holes have continued flowing and have kept the groundwater levels under control for the past 30 or more years.